Calipsoplus/calipsoplus-backend/README.md

 There are several services with which this backend may interact that are not part of this repository.

 #### Guacamole
 To connect with the resources (Docker containers, virtual machines...) requisitioned by the application users, this application interfaces with an [Apache Guacamole](https://guacamole.apache.org/) service, which provides VNC or RDP connections through HTTP.

-Check the relevant [Guacamole endpoints](#guacamole-endpoints) for details on how to set up the connection with the Guacamole service.
+The only settings required in the backend segment is the connection to the database of your Guacamole instance, which will be used to keep track of the active resources and their access credentials (check the [Database configuration](#database-configuration) section).

 #### Local data provider
 This application can be configured to retrieve information about the experiments performed in the facility dynamically via a REST API interface from a provider (eg.: a Web User Office application).
 Check further details in the [Dynamic data retrieval](#dynamic-data-retrieval) section of this document.
 The interface the provider must implement is documented in the [API.md](API.md) file of this repository.